NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 How it works ?
 -----------------
-Nearby Shops is a first of its kind decentralized, non-commercial, Open-Source and International Nonprofit E-commerce platform.
+Nearby Shops is a first of its kind decentralized, non-commercial, Open-Source and International Nonprofit E-commerce platform for local vendors.

 This project is conceptually similar to [Mastodon project](https://github.com/tootsuite/mastodon).
 Anyone can self-host their Local Market Instance (Server) and create their local market.
 The technology is fully open-source and funded by Donations.
 We dont charge any fee or commission in order to use the platform.